johnnylam88/pkgtasks/README.md

 Getting sources
 ---------------

-The latest version of *pkgtasks* is 1.11 and was released on July 31st, 2017.
+The latest version of *pkgtasks* is 1.12 and was released on August 6th, 2017.

 See the [release notes](NEWS.md) for information about the changes in this and all previous releases.